diwic/shmem-ipc/README.md

 Benchmark
 ---------

+[![Sharedring vs unix sockets vs D-Bus](https://github.com/diwic/shmem-ipc/blob/master/lines.svg)](https://github.com/diwic/shmem-ipc/blob/master/lines.svg)
-Notice the log scale: for a 64K packet, sharedring is a factor 3 faster than unix sockets, and a factor 60 faster than D-Bus.
+Notice the log scale: for a 64K packet, sharedring is a three times faster than unix sockets, and 60 times faster than D-Bus.
 (D-Bus is a higher level protocol, so that comparison is to some degree comparing apples and oranges.)
-[![Sharedring vs unix sockets vs D-Bus](https://github.com/diwic/shmem-ipc/blob/master/lines.svg)](https://github.com/diwic/shmem-ipc/blob/master/lines.svg)

 License
 -------